sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 plot!(fitted_func, 0.0, 5.0; label = "Fitted function", linestyle = :dash)
 ```

-The training loop above is intentionally minimal.
-In practice, Optimisers.jl and related
+The above training loop above is intentionally minimal.
+In practice, Optimisers.jl and
-packages can be used to add learning-rate schedules, gradient clipping, early stopping, and
+related packages can be used to add learning-rate schedules, gradient clipping, early
-logging.
-It is also worth noting that plain Adam is often inefficient for SciML problems,
+stopping, and logging.
+It is also worth noting that plain Adam is often inefficient for
-and to address this PEtab.jl supports more effective strategies such as curriculum training,
+SciML problems, and to address this PEtab.jl supports more effective strategies such as
-multiple shooting, and combinations thereof (see below).
+curriculum training, multiple shooting, and combinations thereof (see below).

 ## Next steps